Sweardog/Geo-Nodes-Hopf-Fibration/README.md

 ## **Running Python Animations**

 If you want to explore animations, ensure the "*___SphereAnimations*" file is open in the text editor in the "*Scripting*" workspace.
 This file contains helper functions and various algorithms, each producing a unique animation.
-To prevent accidental execution, these algorithms are enclosed in triple quotes.
+To cause the interpreter to ignore these pieces of code, these algorithms are enclosed in triple quotes.

 To run a specific algorithm, remove the triple quotes and select the "*Scene Collection*" in the "*Outliner*" panel to make it active.
 Then, press the "*Run Script*" button at the top of the text editor or use the *Alt-P* shortcut.
 This will generate a new collection within the "*Scene Collection*", containing all the objects required for the animation, along with the dummy object.
 The geometry of the dummy object now represents the final animation.